camilotejeiro/camilotejeiro.github.io/_posts/2022-01-03-zero-ewaste-reuse-repair-repeat.md

 re-cycled materials.
 For some context, refer to the success of plastics recycling, possible yet not economical.

-The best that can be done often for this kind of end-of-life e-waste is categorization of waste to keep it off from landfills where it may contaminate soil or underground waters.
+First and foremost, the best that can be done for this kind of end-of-life e-waste is categorization to keep it off from landfills where it may contaminate soil or underground waters, furthermore in some cases recycling can be viable if a technical flow and recycling market exists.

 I really think in the electronics sector is where re-use and repair can really hold the most value in the reduction of waste that ends up in landfills.